growr-xyz/growr-documentation/introduction/4-Key-Concepts.md

 - *Planning*.
 The Plan dimension is perhaps the most important indicator for people's ability to maintain financial health in the long run.
 Most people do not have a systematic approach to considering two key elements in financial planning -  potential risks and key life events in the future.
 Tomorrow starts today!

 ### Growr's incentivization concept
-The Growr protocol incentivizes good financial health – that is, improving financial literacy and behaviors.
+We, in Growr, understand that delivering money and financial services to the poor does not mean reducing their poverty.
+Therefore, the Growr protocol is designed to incentivize good financial health – that is, improving financial literacy and behaviors.

 To promote improving financial literacy and behaviors, Growr protocol encourages the implementation and use of the following concepts:
 - **"Learn and earn"**; that is, before applying for a loan, the user must go through education and mentoring program in order to collect credentials for financial health improvement.